pk9444/IBM_Capstone/README.md

 - The daily opening and closing prices have the strongest impact on the highest price for any given trading day.
 - Quantitatively speaking, the opening and closing, together contribute to ~87%-88% importance in determining the highest stock price.
 - The daily trading volume has a very low feature importance and hence, it does not add much information in forecasting the highest stock price.
-- The daily return is a calculated feature derived as the `Opening Price - Closing Price` for any given day.
+- The daily return also has a low feature importance, but it is a viable candidate to be included in the feature as it is derived from the two most important features.
-- The idea behind including a calculated feature is to avoid any potential multicollinearity that the opening and closing prices could cause.
 - Based on the insights, two possible combinations of feature sets were recommended to predict the daily average highest price:
   - `{Opening Price, Closing Price}` (* throughout the iterative lifecycle, it was found out that this combination performs slightly better)
   - `{Opening Price, Closing Price, Daily Return}`